Pankaj-M-Deori/Online-Retail-Business-Expansion-Strategy-Power-BI-Analysis/README.md

 - Regional Demand Analysis (Excluding UK) to identify markets for future expansion.

 ## Key Insights
-- Line Chart: The revenue was fairly constant for the first 8 months (Jan-Aug), the revenue spiked from the month of September to November, with November showing the highest sales, indicating strong seasonal influence (Note: Unfortunately, the data for December is incomplete, so nothing can be conclude for the month).
+- Line Chart: The revenue was fairly constant for the first 8 months (Jan-Aug), the revenue spiked from the month of September to November, with November showing the highest sales, indicating strong seasonal influence.
+(Note: Unfortunately, the data for December is incomplete, so nothing conclusive can be said for the month).
-- Bar Chart: Countries such as Netherland, Ireland, Germany, France and Australia shows high revenue and units bought, making them ideal targets for market expansion.
+- Bar Chart: Countries such as Netherland, Ireland, Germany, France and Australia shows high revenue and units bought, which makes them strong targets for market expansion.
 - Column Chart: The Top 10 customers contribute significant but evenly distributed revenue, which shows that business does not rely solely on few customers to generate revenue.
 This shows that the bargaining power of the customers is low and the business is in a good position.
 - Map Visual: Sales are concentrated in Europe and parts of Australia, with very few in American regions.
 Also, Africa and Asia have no demand for our products.
 A new strategy targeting